OK Go: Hungry Ghosts (2012–2019)

-In December 2012, OK Go released a collection of rare songs, B-sides and covers called "Twelve Days of OK Go".
+In December 2012, OK Go released a collection of rare songs, B-sides and covers called Twelve Days of OK Go.
 The collection was released for free on the band's website and includes covers of songs by the Beatles, They Might Be Giants, the Kinks, Adam and the Ants, and Pixies.

-Following Twelve Days of OK Go, in January 2013 the band announced Twelve Months of OK Go, a free long form release of new and rare recordings, B-sides, and covers distributed one song per month through the band's email list and free mp3 web store.
+Following Twelve Days of OK Go, in January 2013 the band announced Twelve Months of OK Go, a free long-form release of new and rare recordings, B-sides, and covers.
+One song per month was distributed through the band's email list and free MP3 web store.
 The collection includes covers of songs by the Breeders, the Specials, and Nelly.
-In March 2013, OK Go released a new single "I'm Not Through" through "Twelve Months of OK Go" and in partnership with advertising agency Saatchi & Saatchi for The Saatchi & Saatchi Music Video Challenge.
+In March 2013, OK Go released a new single, "I'm Not Through", through "Twelve Months of OK Go" and in partnership with advertising agency Saatchi & Saatchi for The Saatchi & Saatchi Music Video Challenge.

-On April 3, 2013, OK Go announced on its YouTube channel that the band was in the process of recording its fourth album.

-On May 6, 2014, OK Go announced that its fourth studio album, Hungry Ghosts, would be released in October 2014.
+On April 3, 2013, OK Go announced on its YouTube channel that the band was recording its fourth studio album.
+On May 6, 2014, OK Go announced that the album, Hungry Ghosts, would be released in October 2014.
 The album was made available for pre-order on the direct-to-fan platform, PledgeMusic.
-The first official single, "The Writing's on the Wall" was released on June 17, 2014, along with a music video that had reached over one million views within a day.
+The first official single, "The Writing's on the Wall" was released on June 17, 2014, along with a music video which received over 7 million views on YouTube within a week.

 On October 14, 2014, Hungry Ghosts was released.
 Since then, the Pledge Music campaign has stopped.
 A music video for "I Won't Let You Down" was released on October 27, 2014.
 In its first two weeks, the video hit 12 million views on YouTube.
-The video features a cameo from the J-pop band Perfume (see Other appearances).
+The video features a cameo from the J-pop band Perfume.

 The video for "Upside Down & Inside Out" was released on February 11, 2016, where the band perform the song while moving about in microgravity, with the aid of a reduced-gravity aircraft provided by the Russian S7 Airlines.

-On July 20, 2016, OK Go released "I Don't Understand You," a stand-alone single that was a collaboration with Perfume.
+On July 20, 2016, OK Go released "I Don't Understand You", a stand-alone single that was a collaboration with Perfume, as ending theme of TOKYO MX 20th Anniversary Memorial TV Animation 3DCG short 'SUshi Police' anime series.

 On November 24, 2016, OK Go released the music video for "The One Moment", featuring multiple seemingly unconnected events filmed in the span of a few seconds.
 The video is then slowed down to reveal each action being played in perfect synchronization with the song.

-On November 23, 2017, OK Go released the music video for "Obsession."
+On November 23, 2017, OK Go released the music video for "Obsession".
 567 printers were used to create a multicolored backdrop in the video.